 The backbone of our organization is our dedicated Board of Directors.
-Board members share their pool of experience and connections to our community and each brings a unique perspectives to our organization.
+Board members share their pool of experience and connections to our community and each brings their unique perspectives to our organization.

 Current MHAoPC Board members are:

-Christina is a Behavioral Health and Life Skills Specialist with Cummins Behavioral Health at North Putnam Middle/High School.
-She is currently working towards a Masters of Social Work at Indiana State University and loves fundraising for MHAoPC.
+Christina is a School Counselor at Southmont Jr. High School.
+She loves fundraising for MHAoPC, and is integral at instilling excitement for MHA’s work.
 Her professional interests focus on mental health in the rural setting as well as participation in the Crisis Intervention Team (CIT) Training for law enforcement.
 Her advocacy for education, environmentalism, and service to others tie in beautifully with MHA’s vision and goals.

 Harriet is an Assistant Professor of Music at DePauw University, specializing in harp and folk guitar.
 Holding Bachelor degrees in Psychology and Music and a Masters degree in Music, Harriet brings a breadth of knowledge and insight to the whole board and organization.
 Harriet serves as the Puppet Power committee chair and also coordinates our promotion of Crisis Text Line awareness program.